 Jack has been getting on his parents’ nerves for some time.
 Bad enough he’s a rock musician, has crappy grades and hangs out with his “loser” friends.
 But Jack’s ability to predict the future—well, that just annoys the hell out of them.

-Jack’s classmate, Lauren Turner, is said to have unique abilities too.
+Jack’s classmate, Lauren, is said to have unique abilities too.
 The town still talks about when she kept badgering her mother about the money in their wall.
 For the longest time, Lauren’s mother didn’t listen.
 Finally, she did and Lauren’s mother hasn’t had to work since.

 Jack would really like to connect with Lauren but can’t figure out how.
 She’s never looked at him twice.
 But when he experiences a mystifying event involving visions, voices and spectral visits, Jack figures there’s only one person to help him understand who’s calling out to him and why.
 Before long, Jack and Lauren are off on a road trip of discovery that could provide answers to a mystery left unsolved for twenty years.
 More importantly, they might even unravel the greatest mystery of all—how every so often someone will accept you for who you are.

 “This book was every kind of wonderful.” – Bound By Words

 “David Pandolfe has done it again; he’s wonderfully crafted a book that can’t be put down and will never leave your heart.” -The Real Bookshelves of Room 918